 After years of traveling with a cumbersome array of luggage and backpacks that didn’t fully address his needs, David Ngene, Jr. saw an opportunity for innovation: a modular backpack system that adapts to the daily requirements of people on the go.
 After years of iterative design and testing, Ngene, Jr.’s company Pacmodo is set to launch in April of 2025.
 With an eye toward sustainability and a uniquely versatile design, Pacmodo is positioned to make a splash with travelers and adventurers alike.

-We caught up Ngene, Jr. at the company’s studio in Beaverton.
+We caught up Ngene, Jr. at the company’s studio.

 Tell us how you first got the idea for Pacmodo.